The $\bar{\partial}$-equation, duality, and holomorphic forms on a reduced complex space: Integral operators on an analytic subset

 Let $D\subset \C^N$ be a domain (not necessarily pseudoconvex at this point), let $k(\zeta,z)$ be an integrable $(N,N-1)$-form in $D\times D$, and let $p(\zeta,z)$ be a smooth $(N,N)$-form in $D\times D$.
 Assume that $k$ and $p$ satisfy the equation of currents

 in $D\times D$, where $[\Delta^D]$ is the current of integration along the diagonal.
-Applying this current equation to test forms $\psi(z)\wedge \varphi(\zeta)$ it is straightforward to verify that for any compactly supported $(p,q)$-form $\varphi$ in $D$ one has the following Koppelman formula
+Here, and always when working in a product space, $\debar$, $\partial$, etc., and (bi)degree is with respect to all coordinates.
+Applying \eqref{currentKoppel} to test forms $\psi(z)\wedge \varphi(\zeta)$ it is straightforward to verify that for any compactly supported $(p,q)$-form $\varphi$ in $D$ one has the following Koppelman formula